vtex-apps/product-summary/docs/ProductSummarySKUSelector.md

    }
  },
  ```
+> ⚠️
+>
-:warning: This block can only be configured through the source code.
+> This block can only be configured through the source code.
 You're not yet able to edit using the Site Editor.

 ## Customization